-To Be Held April 19, 2017
+To Be Held May 2, 2018

-Notice is hereby given that the Annual Meeting of Shareholders of City Holding Company will be held in the Don Morris Room on the second floor of the Memorial Student Center at Marshall University, located at One John Marshall Drive, Huntington, West Virginia 25755, on Wednesday, April 19, 2017 at 2:30 p.m. (local time) for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of City Holding Company will be held in the Stackhouse Theater at Washington and Lee University, located at 204 W. Washington Street, Lexington, Virginia 24450, on Wednesday, May 2, 2018 at 2:00 p.m. (local time) for the following purposes:

 - 1. Election of Directors.
-To elect four Class III directors to serve for a term of three years.
+To elect four Class I directors to serve for a term of three years.
 The names of the nominees are set forth in the accompanying proxy statement. - 2.
 Ratify Independent Registered Public Accounting Firm.
-To ratify, on an advisory basis, the Audit Committee and the Board of Directors' appointment of Ernst & Young LLP as the independent registered public accounting firm for City Holding Company for 2017. - 3.
-Majority Voting.
-To amend the Articles of Incorporation of City Holding Company to provide for Majority Voting in Uncontested Director Elections. - 4.
+To ratify, on an advisory basis, the Audit Committee and the Board of Directors' appointment of Ernst & Young LLP as the independent registered public accounting firm for City Holding Company for 2018. - 3.
 Advisory (Non-binding) Vote on Executive Compensation.
-To approve a non-binding advisory proposal on the compensation of the Named Executive Officers. - 5.
-Advisory (Non-binding) Vote on the Frequency of Votes on Executive Compensation.
-To vote on whether an advisory vote on executive compensation should be held every one, two or three years. - 6.
+To approve a non-binding advisory proposal on the compensation of the Named Executive Officers. - 4.
 Other Business.
 To transact such other business as may properly come before the meeting.

-Shareholders of record at the close of business on March 3, 2017 are the only shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders.
+Shareholders of record at the close of business on March 16, 2018 are the only shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders.